dgadling/provisions/recipes/egg-nog.md

 The base mostly filled a 64 oz mason jar.
 I wasn't able to get all of the egg whites in.
 Over time as the bubbles broke down it made a bit more room.
 Whisk/mix the whites in aggressively if you really want to get them all in, but it's OK if you have some left over.

+If you're going the dairy-free-lower-sugar route, keep the Erythritol weight the same as sugar since the sweeter oat milk will make up the difference.
+If you're just going the lower-sugar route, well, good luck and let me know what you thought!

 ### Important alcohol note
 We used 51.5% bourbon because it was what we had on hand.
 For our tastes this was just right - enough to know it's "adult" egg nog, while leaving room to add more if you want a heavier pour.